 Permits for day hikers are distributed by lottery via Recreation.gov, with one preseason lottery having an application period in March and and daily lotteries during the hiking season.
 Backpackers—including those who plan to spend the night in Little Yosemite Valley—should apply for Half Dome permits with their wilderness permit rather than using the process described below.

 During the preseason lottery, 225 permits are available for each day.
 The application period for this lottery is from March 1 through March 31 (eastern time).
 Applicants will receive an email with lottery results in mid-April or can get results online or by calling Recreation.gov.
-We are planning on the Half Dome cables being up from an June 5 through October 13, 2020, but these dates could change based on conditions.
+We are planning on the Half Dome cables being up from May 26 through October 10, 2023, but these dates could change based on conditions.

 On each preseason lottery application, an applicant can apply for up to six permits (six people) and for specific dates or a range of dates.
 Applications will only be successful if the number of permits requested is available on at least one of the requested dates.
 If enough permits are available for more than one of the requested dates, permits will be automatically awarded to the highest priority date, as entered by the applicant.

 The applicant must specify the name of the permit holder and may specify the valid email address of an alternate permit holder.
 Applicants may be a permit holder or alternate only once on only one application during the preseason lottery.
 (That is, a person's name may appear on only one application, as either a permit holder or alternate).
 People applying multiple times as permit holder/alternate permit holder will have all their lottery applications canceled.
 Permits are only valid if the permit holder and/or alternate specified on the permits is part of the group using the permits.
 The permit holder or alternate must be present with the entire group at the base of the subdome, where rangers will check for permits.
 The names of the permit holder and alternate may not be changed once the application is submitted.
 Permits are not transferable.